biasvariancelabs/maya_challenge/comp.md

-A code snippet for converting a .tif binary mask (**8-bit, 0 feature present in pixel, 255 empty pixel**) to a valid .npz file is :
+A code snippet for converting a .tif binary mask (**8-bit, 0 feature present in pixel, 255 empty pixel**) to a valid boolean-matrix .npz file is :

 ```python
 from scipy import sparse